 a.
 Yahushua Could Not Grant Positions In The Coming Kingdom

 The mother of James and John came to the Master requesting that her sons might sit on either side of Him in His Kingdom (Matt.
 20:20-21).
 Yahushua said to her, “To sit on My right hand, and on My left, is not Mine to give, but it shall be given to them for whom it is prepared by My Father” (Matt.
 20:23).
 Had Yahushua been Almighty Elohim or even His equal then these positions would have been His to give.
-But Yahushua could not give them for they are the Father’s to give and Yahushua was not the Father.
+But Yahushua could not give them, for they are the Father’s to give, and Yahushua is not the Father.

 b.
 Yahushua Died, But Elohim Cannot Die

 Yahushua said concerning His second Advent.
 "But of that day and that hour knows no man, no, not the angels which are in heaven, neither the Son, but the Father” (Mark 13:32).
 Matthew says: “My Father only” (Matt.
 24:36).
-If Yahushua had been equal with the Father, He would have known the time of His return.
-If He was equal, He would have known what the Father knows.
-The revelation given to John in the book of the Revelation was given to Yahushua by Elohim.
+If Yahushua is equal with the Father, He would know the time of His return.
+If He is equal, He would know what the Father knows.
+The revelation given to John in the book of Revelation was given to Yahushua by Elohim.
 “The Revelation of Yahushua Messiah, which Elohim gave unto Him, to show unto His servants things which must shortly come to pass” (Rev. 1:1).
 So even after His resurrection and ascension, Yahushua did not know everything.
 There were things His superior (Yahuwah) had to reveal to Him.
 Only Elohim has FOREKNOWLEDGE.
 "Him [Yahushua] being delivered by the determinate counsel and foreknowledge of Elohim" (Acts 2:23).
 "Elect according to the foreknowledge of Elohim the Father" (1 Pet.
 1:2).

 d.
 Yahushua is not Eternal

 "For Elohim so loved the world that He gave His only begotten Son" (John 3:16).
-If Yahushua was begotten, it indicates that He has a beginning and therefore is not eternal.
-Elohim's name, Yahuwah, means “the eternal self-existent One.”
+If Yahushua was begotten, it indicates He has a beginning and therefore is not eternal.
+Elohim's name, Yahuwah, means “the eternal, self-existent One.”
 Only the Father is eternal.
 "Now unto the King ETERNAL, immortal, invisible, the only wise Elohim, be honor and glory for ever and ever.
-Amen (1 Tim.
+Amen” (1 Tim.
 1:17).

 e.
 In The Eternal Ages To Come, Yahushua Will Always Recognize The Father As His Superior